Fields interpretable in the free group: Towers

 \end{definition}

-An abelian floor is defined in a similar way.
+An Abelian floor is defined in a similar way.

 \begin{definition} Let $G$ be a group and $H$ be a subgroup of $G$.
-Then $G$ has the structure of an abelian floor over $H$, if $G$ admits a splitting as an amalgamated free product $H*_E(E\oplus \Z^m)$, where $E$ is a maximal abelian subgroup of $H$ and $\Z^m$ is a free abelian group of rank $m$ (see Figure \ref{AbFloor}).
+Then $G$ has the structure of an Abelian floor over $H$, if $G$ admits a splitting as an amalgamated free product $H*_E(E\oplus \Z^m)$, where (the image of) $E$ is a maximal Abelian subgroup of $H$ and $\Z^m$ is a free Abelian group of rank $m$ (see Figure \ref{AbFloor}).

-We call $E$ the peg of the abelian floor. \end{definition}
+We call the image of $E$ in $H$ the peg of the Abelian floor. \end{definition}

 We can now define towers.